 Now feel free to play around with the dashboard and add more visualizations.
 For example, see if you can add a Data Table of the “raw” data like this:

 You are well prepared for any data exploration and visualization in the wild!
-Use Lens whenever you need to perform some data-driven experimentations with various metrics and dimensions that you have in your data to tune your dashboards for the most effective storytelling.
+Use Lens whenever you need to perform some data-driven experimentations with various metrics and dimensions that you have in your data visualization tools to tune your dashboards for the most effective storytelling.

 This feature is not part of the open-source license but is free to use